MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/manage-policy-settings-using-gpmc/Using-Folder-Redirection-in-Group-Policy.md

 -   Even if users log on to different computers on the network, their data is always available.

--   Offline File technology (which is turned on by default) gives users access to the folder even when they are not connected to the network.
+-   offline File technology (which is turned on by default) gives users access to the folder even when they are not connected to the network.
 This is especially useful for people who use portable computers.

 -   Data that is stored in a network folder can be backed up as part of routine system administration.
 This is safer because it requires no action by the user.

--   If you use Roaming User Profiles, you can use Folder Redirection to reduce the total size of your Roaming Profile and make the user logon and logoff process more efficient for the end-user.
-When you deploy Folder Redirection with Roaming User Profiles, the data synchronized with Folder Redirection is not part of the roaming profile and is synchronized in the background by using Offline Files after the user has logged on.
+-   if you use Roaming User Profiles, you can use Folder Redirection to reduce the total size of your Roaming Profile and make the user logon and logoff process more efficient for the end-user.
+When you deploy Folder Redirection with Roaming User Profiles, the data synchronized with Folder Redirection is not part of the roaming profile and is synchronized in the background by using offline Files after the user has logged on.
 Therefore, the user does not have to wait for this data to be synchronized when they log on or log off as is the case with Roaming User Profiles.

 -   Data that is specific to a user can be redirected to a different hard disk on the user's local computer from the hard disk that holds the operating system files.
 This makes the user's data safer in case the operating system has to be reinstalled.

 -   As an administrator, you can use Group Policy to set disk quotas, limiting how much space is taken up by user profile folders.

-## Selecting a Folder Redirection target
+## selecting a Folder Redirection target
 The **Target** tab of the folder's **Properties** box enables you to select the location of the redirected folder on a network or in the local user profile.
 You can choose between the following settings:

 -   **Basic Redirect everyone's folder to the same location**.
-This setting enables you to redirect everyone's folder to the same location and is applied to all users included in the Group Policy Object.
-For this setting, you have the following options in specifying a target folder location:
+This setting enables you to redirect everyone's folder to the same location and is applied to all users included in the Group Policy Object. for this setting, you have the following options in specifying a target folder location:

-    -   **Create a folder for each user under the root path**.
+    -   **create a folder for each user under the root path**.
 This option creates a folder in the form **\\\server\share\User Account Name\Folder Name**.
 Each user has a unique path for their redirected folder.

 -   **Redirect to the following location**.
 This option uses an explicit path for the redirection location.
 This can cause multiple users to share the same path for the redirected folder.